palakduggal7/Projects/README.md

-# Projects
+# hostel-accommodation-using-mysql
-Projects mentioned in the resume
+How to create Hostel Accommodation System in c++ using MySQL & OOP.